noortitan/AcceleratedCyclePSCs/README.md

 `$ spyder`

+The typical installation time should take ~a couple minutes (if Miniconda/ Anaconda is already installed).

 ## Workflow

 In the dataset folder, it contains the MPPT data for all the temperatures: 25, 35, 45, and 55C, and already filtered out for good, working cells.